 The Central American Group: Well, are there any things that you’d like to mention before we close this very interesting session?

 Irene Pacheco: Well, from my side, just an invitation.
 If you are curious about Costa Rica, please reach out to us.
-We will be happy to discuss your project and how Costa Rica could be a good fit for your company.
+We will be happy to discuss your project and how Costa Rica could fit your company well.
 We love what we do.
 We love to support companies to establish operations in Costa Rica.
 We’ll be happy to hear about your project.

 Carolina Sanchez: From my side, I might just add that you can definitely count on us.
-As we mentioned at the beginning, we are a not-for-profit organization and we will definitely be happy to provide all the details required and all customized information needed for the decision-making process.
+As we mentioned at the beginning, we are a not-for-profit organization, and we will be happy to provide all the details and customized information needed for the decision-making process.
 Any interested parties should just feel free to reach out.

 The Central American Group: Thank you, ladies.
-Joining me today, and I think that everybody is a bit more educated about medical devices in Costa Rica as a result of this podcast, so thank you.
+Joining me today, I think everybody is a bit more educated about medical devices in Costa Rica due to this podcast, so thank you.

 Carolina Sanchez: Thank you, Steve.